 - If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.

-- If your child has narrowing of the main artery from the heart (aorta) or very narrow heart valve (aortic stenosis).
+- If you have narrowing of the main artery from the heart (aorta) or very narrow heart valve (aortic stenosis).

 - Tell all of your health care providers that you take this drug.
 This includes your doctors, nurses, pharmacists, and dentists.